 The front wing has a more old-world feel to it, and is more tastefully put together, while the rear wing benefits from a tranquil garden setting.

 Superior rooms have a little rattan seating area, and the Superior Single rooms have a patio.
 Junior Suites are bigger and more inviting for longer stays.
-The Deluxe Junior Suites and One-Bedroom Suites have an inviting teak four-poster bed and generous sitting area decorated with exclusive Sop Moei Arts items.
+The One-Bedroom Suites and Baan Orapin Suites have an inviting teak four-poster bed and generous sitting area decorated with exclusive Sop Moei Arts items.
 Some also come with a bathtub.

 - Mosquito net